Doxense/foundationdb-dotnet-client/README.md

 * The .NET API is async-only, and should only be called inside async methods.
 You should NEVER write something like `tr.GetAsync(...).Wait()` or 'tr.GetAsync(...).Result' because it will GREATLY degrade performances and prevent you from scaling up past a few concurrent requests.
 * The underlying client library will not run on a 32-bit Application Pool.
 You will need to move your web application to a 64-bit Application Pool.
 * If you are using IIS Express with an ASP.NET or ASP.NET MVC application from Visual Studio, you need to configure your IIS Express instance to run in 64-bit.
 With Visual Studio 2013, this can be done by checking Tools | Options | Projects and Solutions | Web Projects | Use the 64 bit version of IIS Express for web sites and projects
 * The fdb_c.dll library can only be started once per process.
 This makes impractical to run an web application running inside a dedicated Application Domain alongside other application, on a shared host process.
-See http://community.foundationdb.com/questions/1146/using-foundationdb-in-a-webapi-2-project for more details.
 The only current workaround is to have a dedicated host process for this application, by making it run inside its own Application Pool.
 * If you don't use the host's CancellationToken for transactions and retry loops, deadlock can occur if the FoundationDB cluster is unavailable or under very heavy load.
 Please consider also using safe values for the DefaultTimeout and DefaultRetryLimit settings.

 Hosting on OWIN